pavanibuchupalli1993/PSIIndex/README.md

+App Info:
 # PSIIndex
-Android app to display the PSI index of (East, West, North, South and Central) Singapore.App Follows MVVM pattern.
+Android app to display the PSI index of (East, West, North, South and Central) Singapore .
+App Design:
+MVVM

 Libraries used:
 Retrofit2 with OkHttp3 is used for networking.
-Google Maps
+Live Data
-junit and mockito for unitesting
+junit and mockito  for unittesting
+Googlemap